Humphead wrasse

-The humphead wrasse (Cheilinus undulatus) is a large species of wrasse mainly found on coral reefs in the Indo-Pacific region.
-It is also known as the Māori wrasse, napoleon wrasse, and napoleonfish.
-It is in the Pohnpeian language of the Caroline Islands.
+The humphead wrasse (Crassilabrus undulatus) is the largest species of wrasse mainly found on coral reefs in the Indo-Pacific region.
+It is also known as the Māori wrasse, Napoleon wrasse, and Napoleonfish.

+The species is one of the top predators of the reef ecosystem, mainly consuming various invertebrate species including the crown-of-thorns starfish.
+It is of interest to humans for food and for aquaria, along with a growing value in providing ecological services.

+Taxonomy

+The humphead wrasse has long been placed within the genus Cheilinus, though the advent of genetic analysis revealed it was in fact closer to the slingjaw wrasses of genus Epibulus, being the sister taxon to a clade containing Epibulus and Concholabrus.
+As a result, it was moved to the resurrected genus Crassilabrus in 2025, as part of a greater taxonomic revision of the wrasse family.

 Description

 The humphead wrasse is the largest extant member of the family Labridae.
-Males, typically larger than females, are capable of reaching up to 2 meters and weighing up to 180 kg, but the average length is a little less than 1 meter.
+Males, typically larger than females, are capable of reaching up to 229 cm and weighing up to 191 kg, but the average length tends to be around 60 cm.
 Females rarely grow larger than one meter.
 This species can be easily identified by its large size, thick lips, two black lines behind its eyes, and the hump on the foreheads of larger adults.
-Its color can vary between dull blue-green to more vibrant shades of green and purplish-blue.
+Its color can vary between olive to more vibrant shades of green and purplish-blue, with a pattern of yellow undulating lines or reticulation on the head.

 Adults are usually observed living singly, but are also seen in male–female pairs and in small groups.